-Joining a local gallery in 1997, Lalik decided to give up her interior design business and devote herself to her art.
-Revisiting Meisel’s book Photorealism, Lalik decided to travel to New York to see the inspiring artwork that had opened her eyes to a different way of painting her favorite subjects.
+Joining a local gallery in 1997, Sharon decided to give up her interior design business and devote herself to her art.
+Revisiting Meisel’s book Photorealism, Sharon decided to travel to New York to see the inspiring artwork that had opened her eyes to a different way of painting her favorite subjects.
 Charles Bell, Ralph Goings, Tom Blackwell, and Audrey Flack were a few of the artists that graced the walls of the Louis K. Meisel Gallery.
-“Looking at those masterpieces at that very moment in time, my heart knew the direction of my artistic vision,” said Lalik.
-In addition, Pop artist Andy Warhol influenced Lalik’s bold color choices and hard-edged lines in her paintings.
+“Looking at those masterpieces at that very moment in time, my heart knew the direction of my artistic vision,” said Sharon.
+In addition, Pop artist Andy Warhol influenced Sharon’s bold color choices and hard-edged lines in her paintings.

 For over 25 years, Sharon Guyton Lalik has been a professional artist.
 She is a long standing member of the prestigious International Guild of Realism.
 Her work has been chosen for the Illusion of Reality Museum Tour and Masterworks Museum Tour.
 Her artwork have been collected by art lovers around the world.
 Her paintings have been exhibited in museums and upscale galleries all over the United States.

-Lalik’s paintings capture the pleasure of childhood, a sweet treat, or a delicious glass of wine after a long day.
+Sharon Guyton Lalik’s paintings capture the pleasure of childhood, a sweet treat, or a tempting glass of wine after a long day.

 “Celebrating the simple things in life − one painting at a time.”